winter vaccines for the family

 As we head into winter with the inevitable flu to welcome us, the question of immunisation becomes an important one.
 In addition to the vaccinations already recommended on the New Zealand National Immunisation Schedule (NIS) what about the flu shot?
 And how do we prepare our children for the shots?
 And what about side effects?

 Here are the facts:

 - The flu can be caused by different strains of the influenza virus (though symptoms for different types of flu are the same).
 The seasonal influenza vaccine is altered most years to cover the particular strains of the virus that are circulating each year.
 Along with the fact that protection lessens over time, that’s why annual immunisation is recommended – to make sure you are protected from the most recent strain.

-- Women who are pregnant – the Fight Flu website has a great FAQ information sheet for more information on the flu and immunisation in pregnancy
+- Women who are pregnant – the Fight Flu website has a great section with more information on the flu and immunisation in pregnancy

 - regularly use an asthma preventer